-Insert and lightly hand tighten the adjuster nut supplied with the Air Locker kit into the ring gear side bearing cap.
+Insert and lightly hand tighten the ring gear side adjuster nut into the ring gear side bearing cap.

 You should feel no backlash between the ring and pinion gears once the adjuster nut tightens.

 Reverse the adjuster nut (counterclockwise) 1/4 turn.